 A definite diagnosis of Parkinson's disease by a consultant neurologist.
 There must be permanent clinical impairment of motor function with either associated tremor or muscle rigidity.
+For the above definition, the following are not covered:

 • Parkinsonian syndromes/Parkinsonism.

 Pneumonectomy - removal of a complete lung